singhvi28/stock-prediction-portal/README.md

 ## To-Do List
 1. Add links to jupyter notebooks for prediction services
-2. Add payment history feature with invoice PDF generation and pagination by month
+2. ~~Prediction history - add search by ticker and filter by model type~~
-3. ~~Prediction history - add search by ticker and filter by model type~~
+3. Archival storage of prediction history older than 2 months
-4. Archival storage of prediction history older than 2 months
+4. Rewrite frontend in ReactJS
-5. Rewrite frontend in ReactJS
+5. Fix: app logs out on reloading (by useContext)
-6. Fix: app logs out on reloading (by useContext)
+6. ~~Improve directional accuracy of transformer model~~
-7. Improve directional accuracy of transformer model
+7. Add baseline LSTM model (pre-trained on S&P 500, no on-the-fly training)
-8. Add baseline LSTM model (pre-trained on S&P 500, no on-the-fly training)
+8. Automate the retraining of baseline LSTM every 1st of the month using cron job
-9. Automate the retraining of baseline LSTM every 1st of the month using cron job
+9. ~~Automate the refund process for failed predictions~~

 ## 🤝 Contributing